 POST /users (with JSON describing a user in the body)

 When it comes to naming resources in a program, there are 3 main types of case conventions: CamelCase, snake_case, and spinal-case.
-They are just a way of naming the resources to resemble natural language, while avoiding spaces, apostrophes and other exotic characters.
+They are just a way of naming the resources to resemble natural language while avoiding spaces, apostrophes, and other exotic characters.
 This habit is universal in programming languages where only a finite set of characters is authorized for names.

 CamelCase has been popularized by the Java language.
 It intends to emphasize the beginning of each word by making the first letter uppercase.
-E.g. camelCase, currentUser, etc. Aside from debates about its readability, its main drawback is to be ineffective in contexts which are not case sensitive.
+E.g. camelCase, currentUser, etc. Aside from debates about its readability, its main drawback is to be ineffective in contexts that are not case sensitive.

 According to RFC3986, URLs are “case sensitive” (except for the scheme and the host).